jbm3/portfolio-website/README.md

 ## General info

-This portfolio website is built using responsiv
+This portfolio website is built using responsive grid CSS layout.
-It contains iframe class="responsive-iframe" sh built on index.html, a PHP contact form using s sweetalert2.scss, and fontawesome
+It contains iframe class="responsive-iframe" showcasing websites built on index.html, a PHP contact form using sweetalert2.js, sweetalert2.scss, and fontawesome.

 ## Technologies